 The following are answers to some common questions about which family members can get paid to take care of their loved ones:

-Can children get paid to care for their parents?
+Can children get paid to care for their elderly parents?

 Yes.
-Children can get paid to take care of their parents.
+Children can get paid to take care of their elderly or disabled parents – whether it is their mother or father.

 Can spouses get paid to care for their significant other?

 Yes.
-Spouses can get paid to take care of their significant other.
+Spouses can get paid to take care of their significant other – whether it is their husband or wife.

 Can siblings get paid to care for their brother or sister?